 - Women's health

-Their range of health care services (scope of practice) and privileges (authority granted to a provider) depends on laws in the state that they work.
+Their range of health care services (scope of practice) and privileges (authority granted to a provider) depends on laws in the state in which they work.
 Some nurse practitioners may work independently in clinics or hospitals without doctor supervision.
 Others work together with doctors as a joint health care team.

 Like many other professions, nurse practitioners are regulated at two different levels.
 They are licensed through a process that takes place at the state level under state laws.
 They are also certified through national organizations, with consistent professional practice standards across all states.

 The laws on NP licensure vary greatly from state to state.
 Today, more states are requiring NPs to have a master's or doctorate degree and national certification.

 In some states, NP practice is completely independent.
 Other states require that NPs work with an MD for prescriptive practice privileges or to get licensed.

 National certification is offered through various nursing organizations (such as the American Nurses' Credentialing Center, Pediatric Nursing Certification Board, and others).
 Most of these organizations require that NPs complete an approved master's or doctorate-level NP program before taking the certification exam.
 The exams are offered in specialty areas, such as: